 Jules considers her response.
 "But that doesn't make any sense.
 Why would anyone move data this way?
 And why is it marked as a biohazard?"

-Kendra points to an opening in the next lane, so they merge over.
+Lucid points to an opening in the next lane, so they merge over.
 Their mechsuits' wheels sklish-sklash across the wet pavement.
 "Maybe they're the kind of people with the kind of data they don't want loose in the cloud.
 And maybe the biohazard is just to say, hands off."

 Jules lets that sink in.

 "Don't make this more complicated than it is."
-Jules doesn't push back, so Kendra says, "Okay, back online.
+Jules doesn't push back, so Lucid says, "Okay, back online.
 I want this delivery up on my stream.
 This client has a cool interface and they like the publicity."
 The blue tint on their faces disappears.
 Jules manages a weak smile.

 Doing a graceful spin-stop next to her, Jules looks up at the sign above the glass.
 "Mutants?"

-Kendra says, "Maybe we're delivering body parts."
+Lucid says, "Maybe we're delivering body parts."

 Jules grimaces.
 "Yuck!"

-Kendra enjoys her reaction.
+Lucid enjoys her reaction.
 "Or maybe it's just sushi.
 Everybody has to eat."

 Jules makes a vomit face.
 "Double yuck!
 Maybe it's both?"